maxwell3025/CV-IS-Fall-2024/mamba_ocr/README.md

 ## Folder Structure
 - `scripts`\
     This contains all of the utility scripts used by this project.
+    Any scripts prefixed with `unity_` should only be run on the Unity cluster, and any scripts not prefixed with `unity_` should only be run on the local dev machine.
 - `src/mamba_ocr`\
     This contains all of the source code for our project.